Exorust/AWT-File-Explorer/README.md

 An AWT based File Explorer
 ==========================

-Uses AWT to implement a File Explorer.
+Uses Java AWT to implement a File Explorer.

+Version 2 with pictures on the File Label will soon be done!

 Screenshots
 ------------